 Recommended Hiking Wear

 Your exploration of Chattanooga may include exploring the nearby mountainous areas and visiting at cooler times of the year.
-In either case, a warm hoodie, sturdy hiking boots, and insect spray will help to make your experience much more pleasant.
+In either case, a heated jacket, sturdy hiking boots, insect spray, and other hiking gear essentials will help to make your experience much more pleasant.

 Prior to your arrival in Chattanooga, history buffs will want to read up on the Civil War history of the area.
 It will make your visit to Lookout Mountain much better, as you will have a context of the armaments that you will see.